Emetine: Early preparations

 Mechanism of action of emetine was studied by François Magendie during the nineteenth century.

 Early use of emetine was in the form of oral administration of the extract of ipecac root, or ipecacuanha.
 This extract was originally thought to contain only one alkaloid, emetine, but was found to contain several, including cephaeline, psychotrine and others.
 Although this therapy was reportedly successful, the extract caused vomiting in many patients, which reduced its utility.
 In some cases, it was given with opioids to reduce nausea.
 Other approaches to reduce nausea involved coated tablets, allowing the drug to be released after digestion in the stomach.

 Use as anti-amoebic

-The identification of emetine as a more potent agent improved the treatment of amoebiasis.
+The identification of emetine as more potent than ipecac extract improved the treatment of amoebiasis.
 While use of emetine still caused nausea, it was more effective than the crude extract of ipecac root.
 Additionally, emetine could be administered hypodermically which still produced nausea, but not to the degree experienced in oral administration.

 Although it is a potent antiprotozoal, the drug also can interfere with muscle contractions, leading to cardiac failure in some cases.
 Because of this, in some uses it is required to be administered in a hospital so that adverse events can be addressed.